-It is worth noting that a consultancy contract was signed in the internal audit with one of the consulting companies .
+It is worth noting that a consultancy contract was signed in the internal audit with Brokapita for management Consulting Company .

-RULE-6 PROMOTION OF PROFESSIONAL CONDUCTANDETHICAL VALUES:
+RULE -6 PROMOTION OF PROFESSIONAL CONDUCT AND ETHICAL VALUES:

-CHARTER OF WORK :
+CHARTER OF WORK:

-The company has a work charter with comprehensive standards and behavioral standards that has been established by the Board of Directors to establish ethical concepts and values.
+The company has a work charter with comprehensive

+standards and behavioral standards that has been established by the Board of Directors to establish ethical concepts and values.
 The executive body is working on these standards and determinants to achieve the company's ambitions and objectives.
 It contributes to the performance of the tasks to the fullest.